What is the Broadcast Retransmission Fee?

 I pay a lot for my cable service.
 Can't you use that money to pay for this increase?

-Rising programming costs – like Fox is demanding – affect ALL providers, including DIRECTV, Dish, YouTubeTV and other streaming services and increase your bill every year.
+Rising programming costs affect ALL providers, including DIRECTV, Dish, Hulu and other streaming services, and increase your bill every year.
 We absorb as much of these increases as possible but are not able to cover all of them.
 We will continue to strive to keep future price increases to a minimum by negotiating hard for you with all programmers.